BioTiendaIT-dev/WP_web_page/wp-content/plugins/media-library-plus/readme.txt

 Because most images and files in the media library have corresponding links embedded in site’s posts and pages, Media Library Folders does not allow folders to be rename or moved in order to prevent breaking these links.
 Rather, to rename or move a folder, one needs to create a new folder and move the files from the old folder to the new.
 During the move process, Media Library Folders will scan the sites standard posts and pages for any links matching the old address of the images or files and update them to the new address.

 == Changelog ==
+= 8.1.8 =
+* Added code to AJAX functions and numeric parameters used in SQL queries for improved security
+* Removed unused functions

+= 8.1.7 =
+* Added code to ensure the parent_folder parameter in the create_new_folder function is always an integer

+= 8.1.6 =
+* Fixed issue with get_file_thumbnail() function
+* Fixed issue with moving images when block direct access is off

+= 8.1.5 =
+* Tested with PHP 8.2 and Wordpress 6.4
+* CSS fixes to library page
+* Updated the upgrade to pro page

+= 8.1.4 =
+* Fixed SQL issue affecting multisite installations

+= 8.1.3 =
+* Fixed issue with SVG files deleted when regenerating thumbnail images

+= 8.1.2 =
+* Fixed issue with copying files

+= 8.1.1 =
+* Fixed issues generating warnings in PHP 8.2

+= 8.1.0 =
+* Added capability to block direct access to media files

+= 8.0.7 =
+* Tested with WordPress 6.2.2

+= 8.0.6 =
+* Added setting to skip WEBP files when syncing

+= 8.0.5 =
+* Added wpcf7_uploads to list of folders to hide
+* Modified the upload folder data used when checking for new folders
+* Updated the Upgrade to Pro page

 = 8.0.4 =
-* Renamed label for fontawesome to fix problem loading icons when older versions of fontawesome are in use on a site = 8.0.3 =
+* Renamed label for fontawesome to fix problem loading icons when older versions of fontawesome are in use on a site

+= 8.0.3 =
 * Tested with Wordpress 6.1